Experts in microsatellite development

 Microsatellite markers for your study species

 At AllGenetics, we use high-throughput sequencing to obtain primer pairs which amplify polymorphic microsatellite loci in your study species.
 Genomic DNA is used to generate genomic libraries.
-We usually enrich these libraries with 4 to 6 different microsatellite motifs.
+We usually enrich these libraries with 4 different microsatellite motifs.
 However, we can customise the number of motifs to your needs.
 We obtain thousands of microsatellite-containing reads by using high-throughput sequencing.
-Our bionformaticians use these reads for primer design.
+These reads are used for primer design.
 The primers obtained are multiplexed and tested for polymorphism in a number of individuals from different populations.

 Step 1: a summary of the methods followed, ~3 million MiSeq PE300 reads, and a list of 500 non-tested primer pairs which amplify microsatellite loci in your study species.

 Steps 1+2: everything in step 1 + a list of the primer pairs biologically tested, the primers and fluorescent probes, the ready-to-use PCR protocol, and the multiplex setup.

 Steps 1+2+3: everything in step 1 and step 2 + the optimised multiplex setup.

 If you require additional analyses, please let us know and we will do our best to meet your needs.